seal-io/terraform-provider-kaniko/README.md

-# This is a WIP project
+# terraform-provider kaniko
+This terraform provider use kaniko to build container images from a Dockerfile, inside a container or Kubernetes cluster.